ptrvilya/blendify/README.md

 3. **Quick start:** Blendify is easy to get started with and does not require a standalone Blender installation.
 All you need to do is run `pip install blendify`.

-4. **Blendify works in Collab:** check out [our Google Collab demo](https://colab.research.google.com/github/ptrvilya/blendify/blob/main/examples/ipynb/blendify_collab_demo.ipynb)!
+4. **Blendify works in Colab:** check out [our Google Colab demo](https://colab.research.google.com/github/ptrvilya/blendify/blob/main/examples/ipynb/blendify_colab_demo.ipynb)!

 ## Installation instructions
 Please note: **Blendify requires Python 3.10**